 Key national information sources

-Everyone in England must follow the new national lockdown guidance:
+Everyone in England must follow the latest guidance.

 NHS information for people with genetic, rare and undiagnosed conditions that may be at higher than average risk from Covid-19 is here.
 Please be aware that this includes people affected by a broader range of conditions than those that reduce the effectiveness of our immune system.
 If you do not know whether you are at higher than average risk from Covid-19, then you need to consult our condition specific guidance, your GP, or your clinical specialist.